Xalapa De Enriquez Veracruz, Mexico Travel Guide

 While Xalapa itself does not host major archaeological sites, a day trip to El Tajín is highly recommended for history enthusiasts.

-Plan for a 3-4 hour drive each way and consider an early start to maximize your time at this significant UNESCO World Heritage site.
+Plan for a 3-4 hour drive each way and consider an early start to get the most out of your time at this significant UNESCO World Heritage site.

-Beyond the well-known attractions, Xalapa holds several hidden gems that present a more authentic experience.
+Beyond the well-famous sights, Xalapa holds several hidden gems that present a more authentic experience.

 This charming, narrow alleyway in the historic center is often overlooked by hurried tourists.